 Foot blisters are a common challenge for hikers, whether you’re beginners or seasoned adventurers.
 Dealing with these painful nuisances can sometimes even lead us to abandon our plans for long-distance hiking.
 Instead of resigning ourselves to waiting for blisters to appear and then treating them, there are numerous preventive measures that can be taken before, during, and after a day’s hike.

-Follow the guide to learn all the tips on how to prevent blisters when hiking!
+Here’s a guide to help you learn all the tips on how to prevent blisters when hiking:

 Foot blisters in the context of hiking develop because of 3 factors:

 - Friction: With each step, your foot rubs against your sock or insole, causing the epidermis to heat up.

 - Humidity: You’ve likely observed that your feet sweat during walking.
 The moisture produced by perspiration softens the skin, promoting its detachment through friction.

 - Dirt/Impurities: Surface debris, dust, or even sand easily find their way into our hiking shoes.
 Their irregular shapes can significantly hasten the formation of blisters on the feet.